It’s all natural. It bio-degrades. But is wool ethical? PETA says no. And here’s why

-Some people argue that it’s essential for sheep to be shorn, as their wool can be suffocatingly hot for the animal.
+Some people ask is wool ethical? knowing that all that wool can be suffocatingly hot for the animal.
 However, in nature, sheep grow only the amount of wool that they need to keep warm, and they naturally shed some of their fleece each year.
 Only sheep such as merino who have been selectively bred by the wool industry to grow unnaturally heavy fleeces suffer if they’re not shorn each year.

 As sheep get older, the volume of wool they produce declines.
 However, because of the live-export industry, their suffering is not over.
 Millions of sheep end up being sent to the Middle East on crowded ships – a horrific journey that can last for weeks – often without sufficient food and water.

 Many believe that sheep are ‘too stupid’ to suffer, but the facts are quite to the contrary – they may be docile, but sheep are smart enough to recognise the faces of at least 50 other sheep, and they can remember up to 50 images for around 2 years.
 Here are a few more facts about sheep you need to know: